Underwriting

 Key underwriting principles

-• Offer Total Permanent Disability/Premium Protection on an Own Occupation basis where possible.
+• Only offer Own Occupation for Income Protection, and offer Total Permanent Disability/Premium Protection on an Own Occupation basis where possible.

 • Majority of financial underwriting completed at point of sale.